 “In families that are struggling with these issues in their elderly parents or grandparents, you need to take these substances [out of the equation],” says Urschel.
 This is why he argues against letting elderly people drink more than one drink once or twice per week, if at all.

-“People don’t like to look at elder addiction because they don’t like to talk about getting old.”
 “People don’t like to look at elder addiction because they don’t like to talk about getting old,” says Novak.
 “Let’s face it, getting old is not for the faint-hearted.”

 Indeed, it wasn’t until my cousin who lives in New York made a rare visit this past December that I was forced out of my denial.
 I realized that my stepfather’s mental health was in a precarious state.
 That was also threatening my mother’s ability to rest and function at her new job–their one source of income.
 My cousin and I took on practical tasks like helping my stepfather file for retirement and obtain health care, and nudged both my parents back toward their recovery communities.
 But I firmly believe the sheer act of showing up, and shining the light of awareness into their isolation, was the key.